-The cars will be animated during standard motion so that their aerials are seen to wiggle and vibrate just like R/C cars (where practical given the limitations of the Gameboy display system and the resolution available), to give the illusion of friction on the racing surface.
-Car shadows will not change in size or animate but will move when the cars jump into the air to give the illusion of height.
+The cars will be animated during standard motion so that their aerials are seen to wiggle and vibrate just like R/C cars, to give the illusion of friction on the racing surface.
+Cars jumping high into the air will grow in size as they rise and shrink back down to normal size as they fall back to earth to give the illusion of height.
+Car shadows will not change in size or animate.
+As cars themselves pass in and out of light and shadow however, their colours will change accordingly, becoming lighter and darker.

-The game will allow up to 4 cars on the screen at any one time.
+The game will allow up to 8 cars on the screen at any one time.
 Each could in theory have a useable animated weapon which it could release, and there could be other animated objects such as the basketball present.
 Most of the time cars will just be racing and require little animation, but a pile up or weapon explosion could cause several cars to require animation.
-As all cars in ReVolt can do different things at any time they will all have their animations copied each frame from ROM into the VRAM.
-This reduces the limitations on animation quantity and detail to the limits given by the cartridge size, rather than the video memory.
+As all cars in ReVolt can do different things at any time they will all use a dynamic animation system to dynamically allocate animation frames to the sprite module.